Sahdevpatelpatel/Yield-Farming-Protocol-with-Staking-Rewards/README.md

 A smarts contract that allows users to stakes ERC20 tokens and earns rewards in another ERC20 token over times and based on the number of the blocks passed and the amounts staked.

 ## Project Vision
-To enable and decentralized yields farming where users can securely stake tokens and receive proportional rewards without any relying on centralized entities.
+To enable or decentralized yields farming where users can securely stake tokens and receive proportional rewards without any relying on centralized entities.

 ## Key Features
 - Stake and withdraw ERC20 tokens